 The National Campaign for the Arts (NCA) is leading this campaign to increase local authority investment in arts and culture.

-The campaign brings together new research, analysis and a website where residents in England can find out how much local authorities planned to invest in culture in their area in 2013/14.
+The campaign brings together new research, analysis and a website where residents in England can find out how much local authorities planned to invest in culture in their area.

 We don’t just love music: we think it is vitally important too.
 As the representative for amateur and community music at a local, national and UK-wide level, we work hard to respond to any threats to music making and to support and encourage measures to help more people experience the joys of singing, playing and experiencing music.